Fereshtaha/Bicycle-project/README.md

 # Bicycle-project

-## Monolith project with frontend and backend
+## Full stack bicycle project

 - This is a project in the course Application Development at NTNU Ålesund.
-- Our goal is to make a functional backend with all the things needed.
-This includes general things like handling customers, products and orders.
+- Our goal is to make a functional fullstack application for renting bikes in ålesund.
-- This project taught us how to make a backend for a website.
+- This project taught us how to make both frontend and backend for a website.
-- There is still room for improvement, but we now have a backend with different functionalities and a good security.

 ---
 ## Table of Contents